 Why should people stay in Peniscola during the winter?

 Peniscola, north Valencia has a beautiful fortified old town.
 It can be a good choice for people that like to spend the winter in a warmer place.
 The mild winter climate is a little bit colder than further south, but still has many nice sunny days that can be spent outside.
 A lot of restaurants will be closed, but there is still enough choice.
-There are 5 meter (16 feet) of fine sand beaches north of the city and rocky coast with beautiful and cozy coves in the south.
+There are 5 km (3 Miles) of fine sand beaches north of the city and rocky coast with beautiful and cozy coves in the south.
 For the winter period, you can find od deals for apartments and houses, and if you are camping, there are multiple options as well.

 For more climate information visit Meteoblue